WaveEngine/EvergineDocs/manual/extensions/imgui/implot.md

 This add-on also allow you to use the ImPlot library, this is an immediate mode, GPU accelerated plotting library for ImGUI, this project and source code is available on github at: https://github.com/epezent/implot.

-> Note
+> [!NOTE]
-> The C# wrapper is generated on top of a c-api wrapper version of this library, so some samples cannot be work directly but all the features are supported.
+> The C# wrapper is generated on top of a c-api wrapper version of this library, so some samples may not work directly but all the features are supported.

 # Features